48 Ounces Is How Many Gallons

 Understanding Fluid Ounces and Gallons

 It is also worth noting that there is a different system called the Imperial system used in the United Kingdom and some Commonwealth countries.
-And in the Imperial system, a gallon is larger (160 Imperial fluid ounces), and an Imperial fluid ounce is slightly smaller than a U. fluid ounce.
-Because of that, this article focuses exclusively on the U. Worth adding: s.
-Consider this: s. system, which is the standard for most recipes, water bottles, and fuel measurements in the United States.
+And in the Imperial system, a gallon is larger (160 Imperial fluid ounces), and an Imperial fluid ounce is slightly smaller than a U. In practice, s. fluid ounce.
+On top of that, this article focuses exclusively on the U. S. system, which is the standard for most recipes, water bottles, and fuel measurements in the United States.

 The Simple Formula